Kyoto’s 1,000-Year-Old Aburi Mochi: Imamiya Shrine’s Legendary Charcoal-Grilled Sweet (Ichiwa vs Kazariya)

 Comparing Two Centuries-Old Shops: Ichiwa vs Kazariya

-The two shops face each other across a narrow lane — a daily ritual of twin charcoal grills and drifting mochi smoke.
-This tradition is one of Kyoto’s most charming edible “rituals.”
+The two shops face each other across a narrow lane — twin charcoal grills glowing daily, wisps of mochi-scented smoke drifting between them.
+This quiet rivalry has become one of Kyoto’s most charming edible traditions.

 Ichiwa is said to have served Aburi Mochi since the year 1000, making it one of Japan’s oldest confectionery shops.
-Through wars and plagues, they stuck to grilling mochi on bamboo skewers beside the shrine, believed to ward off evil and bring good health.
-Inside, you’ll still see the original well and the women who’ve kept this craft alive for generations — one house rule here: the women run the shop, a legacy of female stewardship that gives Ichiwa its special, reverent vibe.
+Through wars, fires, and epidemics, they continued grilling mochi on bamboo skewers beside the shrine, long believed to ward off misfortune and bring good health.
+Inside, you’ll still find the original well and the women who have preserved this craft for generations.
+One enduring tradition remains: the shop has long been run by women, a legacy of female stewardship that gives Ichiwa its distinctive, reverent atmosphere.

-Across the lane, Kazariya dates back “only” 400 years but shares the same focus: just Aburi Mochi, with a slightly sweeter glaze than Ichiwa’s.
+Across the lane, Kazariya dates back more than 400 years but shares the same singular focus: Aburi Mochi, prepared with a slightly sweeter glaze than Ichiwa’s.
 This shop, too, is women-led.
-Its open-front area lets you sit on a low bench, watching the mochi being grilled over crackling coals.
-Step deeper inside and you’ll find a small tatami room and garden seating, perfect for a quiet snack break.
+Its open-front seating invites you to sit on a low bench and watch the skewers turn over crackling coals.
+Step further inside and you’ll discover a small tatami room and garden seating — an inviting pause in an otherwise quiet residential corner of Kyoto.

-Seeing these two teahouses side by side is a living example of Japan’s “二軒茶屋Niken Chaya” culture — twin teahouses along shrine paths that originated in the mid-Edo period to give worshippers a place to rest.
-Imamiya Shrine’s alley is one of the rare surviving spots where this tradition lives on.
-If your schedule allows, we highly recommend trying both shops to taste the difference.
+Seeing these two teahouses side by side is a living example of Japan’s “二軒茶屋Niken Chaya” culture — paired teahouses along shrine approaches, a custom that became common in the mid-Edo period to offer worshippers a place to rest.
+Imamiya Shrine’s alley remains one of the rare places where this tradition survives.
+If time allows, trying both shops is the best way to experience the subtle differences shaped by centuries of devotion.

 The History of Aburi Mochi

-Though bite-sized, Aburi Mochi has a big story.
-Since the Heian era, these rice cakes were offered at Imamiya Shrine to ward off plagues and pray for good health.
-The round white mochi symbolizes a sacred mirror, and the bamboo skewer — called a “Saikuji” (sacred skewer) — ties the offering to the divine.
-Grilling the mochi over charcoal was also believed to purify and protect.
-For centuries, locals have said, "Eat Aburi Mochi and you won’t get sick next year."
-What started as a ritual offering became a beloved snack — Kyoto’s version of a shrine-front sweet.
+Small in size, Aburi Mochi carries a surprisingly deep history.
+Since the Heian era, these rice cakes were offered at Imamiya Shrine to ward off epidemics and pray for protection and good health.
+The round white mochi is often said to represent a sacred mirror, and the bamboo skewer — known as a “Saikuji” (sacred skewer) — symbolically connects the offering to the divine.
+Grilling the mochi over charcoal was also believed to purify and safeguard those who ate it.
+For centuries, locals have said, "Eat Aburi Mochi, and you’ll stay healthy through the coming year."
+What began as a ritual offering gradually became one of Kyoto’s most enduring shrine-front sweets.

 What is a Shrine-Front Sweet (門前菓子Monzen Gashi)?

-Shrine-front sweets are Japanese confections sold near temples and shrines, originally made as offerings but later enjoyed by visitors as treats or souvenirs of protection and good fortune.
-In Kyoto, this tradition is strong — Imamiya Shrine’s Aburi Mochi, Kiyomizu Temple’s senbei crackers, and Kitano Tenmangu’s Chogoromo Mochi are just a few famous examples.
-Each snack carries the history and blessings of its shrine with every bite.
+Shrine-front sweets are traditional Japanese confections sold near temples and shrines — originally prepared as offerings, later enjoyed by visitors as edible souvenirs of blessing and protection.
+In Kyoto, this custom remains deeply rooted.
+Imamiya Shrine’s Aburi Mochi, Kiyomizu Temple’s senbei crackers, and Kitano Tenmangu’s Chogoromo Mochi are among the best-known examples.
+Each sweet carries with it a fragment of the shrine’s history and quiet symbolism.

-It’s amazing to think that such a tiny snack has survived for a thousand years, from sacred ritual to daily local comfort food — a true taste of Kyoto’s living history.
+It’s remarkable that such a small sweet has endured for more than a thousand years — evolving from sacred ritual to everyday comfort, yet still carrying the spirit of Kyoto’s living history.

 Kazariya staff grilling Aburi Mochi — friendly people, wonderful aroma.

-Kazariya’s staff is warm and welcoming — the grilled rice cakes smell heavenly!
+Kazariya’s staff is warm and welcoming — the grilled rice cakes release an inviting aroma as they turn over the coals.

 Our Visit: Tasting Kazariya’s Aburi Mochi

-One sunny afternoon, we biked down Kitaoji Street, crossed the Kitaoji Bridge, turned onto Kamo Street, then slipped into Imamiya Road — the shrine’s name hints you’re close.
+One sunny afternoon, we biked down Kitaoji Street, crossed the Kitaoji Bridge, turned onto Kamo Street, and slipped into Imamiya Road — a quiet approach that signals you’re close to the shrine.

-We first tried to visit the legendary Ichiwa, but the line was packed with tourists, so we pivoted across the lane to Kazariya.
-Its crowd was mostly locals, and the staff was so friendly — they invited us to sit right out front, on low benches where you can watch the women grill the mochi over the glowing coals.
-Warm sun, cool air, the smell of miso and rice — perfect.
+We first attempted to visit the legendary Ichiwa, but the line was filled with visitors, so we crossed the narrow lane to Kazariya.
+The crowd here felt more local, and the staff warmly invited us to sit at the open-front benches where you can watch the women carefully turn each skewer over glowing charcoal.
+Warm sunlight, crisp air, and the scent of miso and toasted rice drifting through the alley — it felt perfectly Kyoto.

-Why 11 skewers?
-In Japan, odd numbers are seen as lucky — they can’t be evenly divided, symbolizing things that stay whole and connected.
-Eleven also implies longevity and good health.
-Locals say one skewer is for the gods — sharing your fortune with others, then receiving it back.
-That makes these 11 Aburi Mochi the perfect bite-sized blessing.
+Why eleven skewers?
+In Japan, odd numbers are considered auspicious because they cannot be easily divided, symbolizing unity and continuity.
+Eleven also suggests longevity and good health.
+Some locals say one skewer is meant for the gods — a gesture of sharing fortune before receiving it in return.
+Together, these 11 Aburi Mochi feel like a small, edible blessing.

 Kazariya’s garden seating area.

-Besides the open-front bench, Kazariya also has a small garden room — a cozy hideaway for mochi moments.
+Beyond the open-front benches, Kazariya also offers a small tatami room and garden seating — a quiet hideaway for a peaceful mochi break.

 📍 Access & Hours: How to Visit Imamiya Shrine for Aburi Mochi

-• Location: Imamiya Shrine, Murasakino, Kita Ward, Kyoto — the shops are just outside the east gate.
+• Location: Imamiya Shrine, Murasakino, Kita Ward, Kyoto — the two Aburi Mochi shops sit just outside the shrine’s east gate.

-• How to Get There: Take the Kyoto City Bus to the “Imamiya Shrine-mae” stop — about a 3-minute walk.
+• How to Get There: Take a Kyoto City Bus and get off at “Imamiya Shrine-mae”; from there, it’s about a 3-minute walk.

 • Opening Hours: